 - vice versa from a global perspective: for 33% only device / 44% also use others

-2. Fact: Other (mobile) form factors are significantly lower in the rating than the desktop PC
+2nd fact: Other (mobile) form factors are clearly behind the desktop PC in the evaluation

-- Nobody uses a tablet or 2-in-1 as the only working device, data for Smartphone also low
+- Nobody uses a tablet or 2-in-1 as their only work device, and data for smartphones is also low

-3. Fact: The classic office is still the preferred workplace of German workers.
-Likewise, they prefer the personal approach (eg in the form of discussions) of digital and online-based communication.
+3rd fact: The classic office is still the preferred workplace for German employees.
+They also prefer personal approach (e.g. in the form of meetings) to digital and online-based communication.

 - 95% spend at least some time in the offices of their company